 Furthermore, being part of our team – rather than a direct employee of the client – our service desk people benefit from our broader tech focus and the acquired knowledge and training that comes from being part of an ever-evolving managed services company.
 This feature saves the client from needing to stay up to speed with the latest developments in technology and service desk best practices – all of the hard work is taken care of by us.

 Issues and performance management

-ITIL-aligned Service Desk methodology
+ITIL-aligned service desk methodology

-The obvious downside of a dedicated service desk is it does cost more to staff than the equivalent shared service, which typically operates with less spare capacity.
-So a dedicated service mainly appeals to Enterprise businesses with at least 300+ staff and/or those with a heavy reliance on technology.
-Businesses that can’t afford the cost of downtime, or simply don’t want to carry the operational disruption of it, need highly responsive support.
-We find it’s those businesses that tend to look to a dedicated Service Desk solution.
+A dedicated service desk’s obvious downside is that it costs more to staff than the equivalent shared service, which typically operates with less spare capacity.
+So a dedicated service mainly appeals to Enterprise businesses with at least 300+ staff and/or those that are heavily reliant on technology.
+Companies that can’t afford the cost of downtime, or don’t want to carry the operational disruption of it, need highly responsive support.
+We find those businesses tend to look to a dedicated service desk solution.

-Is a Dedicated Service Desk your perfect answer?
+Is a dedicated service desk your perfect answer?

 Talk with our Enterprise Team to find out more.